You only need 5 ingredients for these easy Crockpot Pork Chops with Sauce. They are so tender that they fall off the bone!

 If the meat comes apart easily, they are done.
 If not, give them another hour.

 For this recipe, condensed cream of mushroom soup is necessary for a flavorful sauce.
-If you’re wary of conventional brands of soup due to long ingredient lists or preservatives, look for an organic brand of soup such as Amy’s or Pacific.
+You can also use cream of chicken or cream of celery soup.
+If you prefer a shorter ingredient list, look for an organic brand of soup such as Amy’s or Pacific.
 Some store brands (which is what I used) are also organic.

 Pork chops are best cooked on low so they’re extra tender.
-However, you can cook them on high—just adjust the cooking time to 2½–3 hours.
+However, you can cook them on high if you must—just adjust the cooking time to 2½–3 hours.
+They may not be as tender and juicy though!

-This recipe focuses on the easiest method for crockpot pork chops, so it doesn’t call for searing the meat.
+No. This recipe focuses on the easiest method for crockpot pork chops, so it doesn’t call for searing the meat.
 If you would like to sear the pork chops before adding them, go right ahead!
-I recommend searing them in one tablespoon of vegetable oil in a large skillet, until brown on both sides.
-Then, add them to the crockpot and proceed as directed in the recipe.

 Additions and substitutions